 An Australian approach to cyber startup incubation: focus on partnerships first, exits second.
 AustCyber CEO Michelle Price told CSO that Australian startups "are feeling more and more confident about being able to stay at home and export from home."

-Today's issue includes events affecting Australia, China, Denmark, European Union, Finland, India, Iran, Israel, Kosovo, Macedonia, Norway, Russia, United Kingdom, United States
+Today's issue includes events affecting Australia, China, Denmark, European Union, Finland, India, Iran, Israel, Kosovo, Macedonia, Norway, Russia, United Kingdom, and United States.

 Research Saturday is up.
 In this week's episode, "Alarming vulnerabilities in automotive security systems," we speak with researchers at Pen Test Partners who recently examined a variety of third-party automotive security systems and found serious security issues.
 They explain how those issues could give bad actors the ability to locate, disable or meddle with multiple vehicle systems.